Agenda

 Energy efficiency and digital transformation

-Energy efficiency and digital transformation plays a strategic role in a policy to reach the Kyoto Protocol and the EU 2020 and 2030 targets and it is, at the same time, an exceptional leverage for the Italian economic development.
+Energy efficiency and digital transformation plays a strategic role in a policy to reach the EU Green Deal targets and it is, at the same time, an exceptional leverage for the Italian economic development.

 Using energy efficiently, doing more with less, means releasing resources, both energy and economic ones, of companies, communities, public administration and individuals, to be re-invested in new development opportunities, often, thanks to leading innovative solutions and integrated technologies, also increasing the living and services standards.

-The Energy Efficiency and digital transformation Working Group of Kyoto Club, which re-defined, on the 12th of November 2015, its strategic intentions and its action priorities, wants to move in this scenario, promoting, in particular, two macro directions:
+The Energy Efficiency and digital transformation Working Group of Kyoto Club wants to move in this scenario, promoting, in particular, two macro directions:

 1. The “win – win value” of energy efficiency.
 With energy saving everybody is a winner: the climate, the environment, the planet’s future; the technological innovation investing in sustainability; the economy of the country, supporting a real development leverage and not a temporary and/or speculative bubble; the final users, who increase comfort by recovering economic resources; the community, which gears down its energies and trains people to enduring, virtuous and sustainable behaviours.